 There is no end in sight for their current way of life.
 Once the kids are old enough, Katie and Jeff hope to end up living back on a boat again, sailing hither and tither with the kids.

 A lot is riding on the fact that Katie and Jeff will be able to create income while travelling.

 Words Of Advice- For Would Be Long-Term Travelers.

 I asked Katie to give me her top 3 words of advice for anyone out there who dreams of travelling full time, and here is what she said.

 - “Don’t overthink it.
 It takes some of the fun out.
 We keep doing that, and it drives me crazy.”

 - “Don’t bring too much.
 The less stuff, the better; it’s easier, and you will find what you need or some version of it wherever you go.”

 - “If you are considering it, sell the house rather than rent it.
 Unless it provides good income…It feels amazing to get on a plane and know you don’t have a bunch of things to worry about at home.”

 There are some important lessons to be learned here.

-The Barnes family one of many families feature.
-See other families and couples who are travelling full time or for extended periods of time.
+The Barnes family is one of many families feature.
+See other families and couples who are travelling full-time or for extended periods of time.